 Assuming your friends or family will step in and care for your cat might make you feel good emotionally, but does not actually guarantee that your cat will be cared for by those people.
-Your friends and family may love visiting with your cat, but visiting is very different from accepting physical/emotional/financial responsibility for them.
+Your friends and family may love visiting with your cat, but visiting is very different from accepting physical, emotional, medical, and financial responsibility for them.

 What can you do to protect your cat if they outlive you?
 Make a plan to include the following things:

 - Microchip your cat and keep the information updated

 - Create written instructions for your caretaker or emergency services people to follow

 - Identify a legal guardian to take permanent responsibility for your cat

 - Obtain legal documentation to set and enforce the guardianship arrangement

 - Create a financial plan for care for your cat after you die